 If the light does not illuminate, there was a problem connecting.
 Check that your modem/router is powered on, has an Internet connection, and that the Milo base is securely connected to it via Ethernet.

 Plug the first Milo point into an outlet up to 40 feet away from the base.
-The green light will glow solid and then flash with the amber light as Milo initiates and searches for a connection.
+The green light will glow solid and then flash the green and amber lights as Milo initiates and searches for a connection.
 This may take several minutes.

-If an excellent connection is found, the green light glows solid.
-If a good connection is found, the amber light will glow solid.
+If a good or excellent connection is established, the green light glows solid.
+If a poor connection is established, the amber light will glow solid.
+If this is the case, try moving the point closer to the base or to another point.

 Repeat this step for any remaining points.